PyRepair/maniple/training-data/summarize-experiment-v2/pandas/84/prompt_response_response_7.md

     return unstacked
 ```

-This corrected version of the function should address the mishandling of the multi-index data structure and ensure accurate unstacking and reshaping of the data.
+The corrected version of the `_unstack_multiple` function should now handle MultiIndex and Hierarchical columns correctly when unstacking the data.
+The fix should address the issues reported in the failing tests and the GitHub issue.

-Please note that the entire function is provided to be used as a drop-in replacement for the buggy version.

-This corrected version of the function should resolve the failing test cases and also address the issue reported on GitHub.
+Please note that the correction to the function involves several changes to the logic and handling of MultiIndex and Hierarchical columns, as well as the unstacking process for different types of input data.
+It's recommended to thoroughly test the corrected function with various scenarios to ensure its correctness.